numpy/numpy/doc/source/user/tutorial-svd.rst

 where :math:`U` and :math:`V^T` are square and :math:`\Sigma` is the same size as :math:`A`. :math:`\Sigma` is a diagonal matrix and contains the `singular values` of :math:`A`, organized from largest to smallest.
-These values are always non-negative, and can be used as an indicator of the "importance" of some features represented by the matrix :math:`A`.
+These values are always non-negative and can be used as an indicator of the "importance" of some features represented by the matrix :math:`A`.

 Let's see how this works in practice with ``blue_array`` as the matrix to be